radargun/radargun/docs/stages/query.md

 > projection-aggregated (**optional**) - Projection, possibly with aggregations.
 > remove (**optional**) - Allows to remove continuous query.
 Default is false.
 > reset-stats (**optional**) - Allows to reset statistics at the begining of the stage.
 Default is false.
-> roles (**optional**) - Specifies on which slaves this stage should actively run, by their roles.
-The result set is intersection of specified slaves, groups and roles.
+> roles (**optional**) - Specifies on which workers this stage should actively run, by their roles.
+The result set is intersection of specified workers, groups and roles.
 Supported roles are [COORDINATOR].
 Default is all roles.
-> slaves (**optional**) - Specifies on which slaves this stage should actively run.
-The result set is intersection of specified slaves, groups and roles.
-Default is all slaves.
 > test-name (**optional**) - Name of the test as used for reporting.
 Default is 'Test'.
+> workers (**optional**) - Specifies on which workers this stage should actively run.
+The result set is intersection of specified workers, groups and roles.
+Default is all workers.

 ### query
 Stage which executes a query.